antronerds/r2-training-courses/docs/Methylation_analysis.md

-**9)** By previous Step 4), the user could see the data has reflected in the setting as shown in yellow in Figure 5-5.
+**9)** By the previous Step 4), the user could see the data has reflected in the setting as shown in yellow in Figure 5-5.
 Type "CLDN10" in Field "Gene/Reporter" and choose "None" in Field "Transformation".
 Click "Next" button to proceed.

 ![](_static/images/Methylation/fig5-5.jpg)
 [**Figure 5-5: "MegaSampler" menu reflected the selected datasets**](_static/images/Methylation/fig5-5.jpg)